amimoto/sioba/sioba/README.md

 ## `SocketInterface`

-The `SocketInterface` class (from `sioba.socket`) extends `PersistentInterface` and is designed to connect a terminal UI to a network socket, effectively acting as a simple TCP client (like Telnet).
+The `SocketInterface` class (from `sioba.socket`) extends `Interface` and is designed to connect a terminal UI to a network socket, effectively acting as a simple TCP client (like Telnet).

 **Key Features:**

-*   **Inherits from `PersistentInterface`:** Benefits from `pyte`-based terminal emulation, allowing it to correctly interpret ANSI escape codes and manage screen state for interactions with remote servers that expect a terminal client.
+*   **Inherits from `Interface`:** Benefits from `pyte`-based terminal emulation, allowing it to correctly interpret ANSI escape codes and manage screen state for interactions with remote servers that expect a terminal client.
 *   **TCP Client:** Connects to a specified host and port.
     *   `connection` (constructor argument): A `ConnectionConfig` typed dictionary (e.g., `{"host": "example.com", "port": 23}`) is required to specify the target server.
 *   **Asynchronous I/O:**